itayshlanger/k8s-project/README.md

 ## Overview

 This project demonstrates my understanding of Kubernetes (K8s), database integration, monitoring, and Python development by deploying a Flask application on Minikube.
-The application features a user-friendly survey interface that collects user responses and stores them in a database.
+The application features a survey interface that collects user responses and stores them in a database.
 Additionally, it utilizes Prometheus and Grafana to visualize and monitor metrics derived from the survey data.

 ## Table of Contents